-Contracting Officer (CO) -- An individual with formally delegated written authorization to commit the Airports Authority by entering into contracts and other contractual instruments such as modifications, task orders, delivery orders, purchase orders, and blanket purchase orders.
+Contracting Officer (CO) -- An individual who has been issued a Certification of Appointment with formally delegated written authorization to commit the Airports Authority by entering into contracts and other contractual instruments such as modifications, task orders, delivery orders, purchase orders, and blanket purchase orders.

-Contracting Officer's Technical Representative (COTR) -- An individual possessing technical expertise with respect to the contractual work being performed who has been delegated the responsibility for monitoring contractor performance and supporting the Contracting Officer.
+Contracting Officer's Technical Representative (COTR)

+-- An individual possessing technical expertise with respect to the contractual work being performed who has been delegated the responsibility for monitoring contractor performance and supporting the Contracting Officer.